Masat0r/Masat0r/README.md

 - 🔭 I’m currently working on **Atom ad Spammer**

-- 📫 How to reach me: Not Atom#9822  on discord
+- 📫 How to reach me: Atom#9105  on discord

 - ⚡ Fun fact Iam gonna give you up
 <h3 align="left">Connect with me:</h3>